MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App_1.md

 1. Open the Campus Management solution.
    * Sign in to <https://make.powerapps.com>
-   * Select your **Environment** if the Environment displayed in the top right is not your Bellows College environment.
+   * If the Environment displayed in the top right is not your Bellows College environment, select your **Environment**.
    * Select **Solutions**.
    * Click to open the **Campus Management** solution.
 2. Select **Add existing**, then click **App**, and then click **Canvas app**.